suikan4github/murasaki_samples_audio/README.md

 ## Usage
 Following projects are available.

-nucleo-f722-144-akashi02-talkthrough : A project for Nucleo F722ZE.
+___nucleo-f722-144-akashi02-talkthrough___ : A project for Nucleo F722ZE.
 The audio signal to Line-in is copied to HP-out.

-nucleo-f746-144-akashi02-talkthrough : A project for Nucleo F746ZG.
+___nucleo-f746-144-akashi02-talkthrough___ : A project for Nucleo F746ZG.
 The audio signal to Line-in is copied to HP-out.

+In these demonstrations, audio is processed in the TaskBodyFunction() of murasaki_platform.cpp.
+This function is running as independent FreeRTOS task at realtime priority.
+Algorithm of this task is very simple.
+It start and un-mute the codec.
+And then do the copy from input to output forever.

 ![Nucleo 144 + audio board](img/P_20191125_224443_vHDR_On_HP.jpg)

 ## Install
-1. Install the Egit to CubeIDE by Menu bar -> Help -> Eclipse Marketpalace...
+1. Install the [Egit](https://www.eclipse.org/egit/) to CubeIDE by Menu bar -> Help -> Eclipse Marketpalace...
 1. Clone [this repository](https://github.com/suikan4github/murasaki_samples_audio.git).
-Refer [the appropriate section in the Egit documentation](https://wiki.eclipse.org/EGit/User_Guide#Cloning_Remote_Repositories) to clone a repository.
+Refer [the appropriate section in the Egit documentation](https://wiki.eclipse.org/EGit/User_Guide#Cloning_Remote_Repositories) to understand how to clone a repository.
-1. Import the audio demo project(s) in to workspace.
+1. Import the audio demo project(s) from git repository to workspace.
 Refer [the appropriate section in the Egit Documentation](https://wiki.eclipse.org/EGit/User_Guide#Starting_from_existing_Git_Repositories).
 1. Build and run
 ## Licence